Local Information Assisted Attention-free Decoder for Audio Captioning

 Then, we can obtain the output feature $\mathbf{\hat{y}}_{n}^{FIM}$ of the $n$-th word, as follows

 where $\mathbf{y}_{n}$ is the $n$-th vector of the input feature $\mathbf{Y}$, corresponding to the $(n-1)$-th word $\mathbf{w}_{n-1}$, and $LN(\cdot)$ denotes the layer normalization function.

-\subsubsection{Local Information Assisted Captioning}
+\subsubsection{\textbf{Local Information Assisted Captioning}}

 The local information assisted captioning (LAC) module uses both $\mathbf{\hat{y}}_n^{FIM}$ and audio feature $\mathbf{H}$ as inputs, aiming to learn the semantic information from the audio feature and generate latent caption feature.
 To learn the global information from the whole dataset, a weight matrix $\mathbf{Z} \in \mathbb{R}^{N \times L}$ is defined and learned in LAC.
-Meanwhile, a local region window function $Local(\cdot)$ is used to constrain the weight matrix $\mathbf{Z}$, as follows
+Meanwhile, similar as \cite{zhai2021attention}, a window function $f_{\mathcal{L}}(\cdot)$ is used to constrain the weight matrix $\mathbf{Z}$, as follows

-where $1 \le n \le N$ and $1 \le l \le L$.
-In Eq. \eqref{eq:local}, $s$ is the local region window size, which helps $\mathbf{Z}$ attend local information in audio feature $\mathbf{H}$.
+where $z_{n, l} \in \mathbf{Z}$ with $1 \le n \le N$ and $1 \le l \le L$.
+In Eq. \eqref{eq:local}, $s$ is the size of the local region, which helps $\mathbf{Z}$ attend local information in audio feature $\mathbf{H}$.
+Different from \cite{zhai2021attention}, the local area defined in Eq. \eqref{eq:local} is not lower bounded with respect to $s$ and $n$.
 Specifically, $\mathbf{Z}$ correlates the caption with the audio feature, such that the local information corresponding to the $n$-th word information can be adaptively learned from the $1$-st to the $(s+n)$-th audio feature vectors.